18F/ReVAL/docs/api.md

 The API will also return a 400 (bad request) for any requests that the API can not parse.

-The API will also return a 500 (internal server error), along with an error message, if the database cannot save the upload for any reason.
+The API will also return a 500 (internal server error), along with an error message, if the database cannot save the upload data for any reason.

 ## Validate endpoint